About CPIA Courses

 I cannot attend the course, do you offer in-house training for organizations?

 Yes, we can tailor and offer the CPIA courses in-house.
-For more information, contact firstname.lastname@example.org.
+We also offer half day and one day courses on select CPIA topics for senior analysts.
+For more information, contact email@example.com.

 What is included in the tuition fee?